eikek/sitebag/README.md

 environment this way.
 To reuse the android and other great wallabag clients, the rest api is compatible to that of wallabag.

-While a web ui may follow later, the focus is to create a REST client.
+While a web ui may follow later, the focus is to create a REST server that responds with JSON.
 This makes it very easy for everyone to integrate it in any existing website.

 ## Dependencies